Connor Zilisch: Cup Series

+On August 17, 2026, Hendrick Motorsports announced that Zilisch would drive the No. 48 for them on a multi-year contract beginning in 2028, replacing the retiring Alex Bowman, with a backed sponsorship from Ally.

 Personal life

-Zilisch, when not driving himself, is a driver coach to younger drivers in the Karting ranks.
-He was announced as a client of KHI Management in 2021, but subsequently parted ways with the company in early 2023.
-Zilisch also runs a YouTube channel with fellow drivers Jesse Love and Daniel Dye called "Shake N Bake Sports".
+Zilisch was born and raised in Charlotte, North Carolina, and is the youngest of three children.
 Zilisch's mother, Janice Kerr, was a gymnast on the Canadian women's national artistic gymnastics team and a member of the 1983 World Artistic Gymnastics Championships tenth-place team.
 She was the NCAA Southeast Region all-around champion in 1987 and 1988.
 Kerr was named the Southeastern Conference H. Boyd McWhorter Scholar-Athlete of the Year in 1990, one of only four Florida Gators to have won the award.

+Zilisch, when not driving himself, is a driver coach to younger drivers in the Karting ranks.
+He was announced as a client of KHI Management in 2021, but subsequently parted ways with the company in early 2023.
+Zilisch also spots for drivers including Stefan Parsons and Ross Chastain.

+In media

+Zilisch runs a YouTube channel with fellow drivers Jesse Love and Daniel Dye called "Shake N Bake Sports".

+In 2026, Zilisch joined the NASCAR on The CW crew as a guest analyst in Nashville.